More

 Why is a Patch Management Policy Important?

-Applying patch processeds is crucial for various reasons like adding new features and fixing performance issues and security vulnerabilities.
-Hence, defining a patch management policy simplifies IT efforts to deploy timely software updates and patches, and it minimizes security risks.
+Applying patch processes is crucial for various reasons like adding new features and fixing performance issues and security vulnerabilities.
+Hence, defining an effective patch management policy simplifies IT efforts to deploy timely software updates and patches, and it minimizes security risks.

 • Defend against malware, ransomware, and various forms of harmful software.